Question from John: Rick, I’ve seen multiple articles regarding the dangers of using password managers or storing passwords in browsers.

 Ok, I get it, but the flip side is also very daunting.

-For me, I have over 300 Internet accounts, and keeping track of all those passwords without some kind of automated manager is almost impossible.
+For me, I have over a dozen Internet accounts, and keeping track of all those passwords without some kind of automated manager is almost impossible.

 Believe it or not, each and every password is extremely complex and UNIQUE.

 I refuse to use any password manager that stores this information anywhere other than my local computer.
 Roboform used to, but now stores in the cloud.

 I would be very interested in your recommendations for this situation.
 Thanks.

 Rick’s answer: John, I wish there was an easy answer to the password storage dilemma, but there just isn’t.

 Any solution that requires a connection to the Internet has the potential of being hacked, and any local password storage device is also vulnerable in multiple ways.

 The only truly secure method of password storage is to store them in your brain.
 I understand the difficulty that can pose for people with numerous accounts, but it’s just a reality.

 It’s long been thought (and several recent studies have confirmed) that the length of a password is more important than the randomness of the characters when it comes to determining the “strength” of a password.